jundalisay/spblist/content/en/research/mohammad/quran/sura-006d.md

 ---
 heading: "Sura 6c "
-title: "Details of the Rules on Food"
+title: "Details of the Rules on Food, such as Pork"
 weight: 62
 image: "/covers/quran.jpg"
 description: "The wrongdoers set aside for Enki a share of the crops and the livestock He created"